Books for changing the world

 Daniel Gross

-He is the co-author of Labor Law for the Rank & Filer: Building Solidarity While Staying Clear of the Law with Staughton Lynd, a cult classic passed around year after year among workers looking for know-how and confidence to win change on the job, as well as Solidarity Unionism at Starbucks, the graphic booklet also with Lynd as well as noted political cartoonist Tom Keough.
+With Staughton Lynd, he is the co-author of the classic Labor Law for the Rank & Filer: Building Solidarity While Staying Clear of the Law as well as the graphic pamphlet, Solidarity Unionism at Starbucks, with illustrator Tom Keough.
+He is based in New York City.

 Books